 If a customer requests a refund of their purchase, a customer support ticket will be created in the ClickBank Customer Support Ticket System.
-From there, you as the vendor have 24 hours in which to attempt to save the sale by providing support directly to the customer.
+From there, you as the seller have 24 hours in which to attempt to save the sale by providing support directly to the customer.
 After that time, ClickBank automatically processes the refund.

 For physical products, the refund is processed within the following timeframes, based on the order status: